grajrb/analytics-dashboard-assessment/README.md

 If you want to re-deploy from your account, import the repository in Vercel and set the Root Directory to `frontend`.

-## Collaborators (evaluation access)

-Please keep the repository private and add the following emails as collaborators so our evaluators can access the submission:

-If you need to add collaborators on GitHub, add these evaluator emails (recommended to keep the repo private):

-- `vedantp@mapup.ai`
-- `ajayap@mapup.ai`
-- `atharvd@mapup.ai`

 ## Notes & Recommendations